No Comment

 It is easy to take language classes.
 He is a retired teacher, so I’m shocked that he hasn’t learned conversational Bulgarian.

 So they have lived in Bulgaria for 20 years almost and still don’t speak the language?
-This is exactly the same reason why some right wing groups in the UK don’t welcome immigration, you either integrate yourselves or segregate and become alien to the locals.
-I worked in Greece for nine months and learned enough to be welcomed with a smile everyone you speak, I moved to Italy with work and although the locals loved speaking g and practising English.
+This is exactly the same reason why some right wing groups in the UK don’t welcome immigration: you either integrate yourselves or segregate and become alien to the locals.
+I worked in Greece for nine months and learned enough to be welcomed with a smile from everyone I spoke to.
+I moved to Italy with work and the locals loved speaking and practising their English.
 We would sit and eat and mix the languages and by the end of the year I could watch tv, read the paper and fully converse in Italian.
 A little piece of England in Bulgaria is like a little piece of Pakistan in Yorkshire.
 This reads like a community within a country and it is not healthy.

 My family considered Bulgaria around the same time.